 - Orange juice: Freshly squeezed orange juice is best, but use what you have available.
 The citric acid in the oranges prevents the fruit from browning in the salad.
 You could also sub in pineapple juice if preferred.

-- Honey: Use local honey if you have it.
-Adjust to your preferred level of sweetness.
+- Honey: Adjust to your preferred level of sweetness.

 - Olive oil: This may sound like a strange addition to a fruit salad, but it adds some extra richness to the dressing, in addition to antioxidants and monounsaturated fats.
 Use a mild tasting olive oil as opposed to extra virgin, which has too strong of a taste.

-How to Make Fruit Salad for Christmas – Step by Step Instructions
+How to Make My Favorite Fruit Salad for Christmas Morning

 - Add prepared fruit to a large bowl.